 According to the latest marketing news which sources from the UK advertising regulator, around 280 Prime customers have complained that they have been “misled” as they did not receive their delivery within the one-day promise made by Amazon in an ad.

-The regulators said that “the ad must not appear again in its current form”.
+The regulators have mentioned that the ad must not appear in its current form.
 It further stated that Amazon needs to specify that a significant proportion of Prime items will not be available for next-day delivery.

 Why Was the Ban on Amazon Ads Imposed?